drgerg/ohd/README.md

-## ohd - (OverHeadDoor) Garage Door Monitor
+# ohd - (OverHeadDoor) Garage Door Monitor

-#### Python3, Raspbian learning project

-**ohd** monitors specified GPIO pins on a Raspberry Pi and responds based on changes to the status of those pins.
-It sends email (or SMS) messages to specific people.

-I wanted a simple way to keep track of whether my garage door was open or closed.
+Many years ago, I wanted a simple way to keep track of whether my garage door was open or closed.
-I've been using this now for a few years, and it does exactly what I need.
+I've been using this since 2015 and it does exactly what I need.

+**'ohd'** monitors specified GPIO pins on a Raspberry Pi and responds based on changes to the status of those pins.
+It sends email (or SMS) messages to numbers in its config file.

 In November of 2019 I added a PIR motion detector to my front porch.
 It was natural to let **ohd** handle the monitoring of its status.
-When that motion is tripped, a notification is sent to the configured emails/SMS gateways, and [Zoneminder](https://zoneminder.com) is told to record video for a specified length of time.
+When that motion detector is tripped, **ohd** rings my doorbell rings three times, then sends notification to the configured emails/SMS gateways, and [Zoneminder](https://zoneminder.com) is told to record video for the configured length of time.

-The Pi is a 3 Model B+, and the [schematic diagram](./GarageDoorMonitorRPi2019.pdf) details which pins do what.
+The Pi is a 3 Model B+, and the [schematic diagram](./SupportingFiles/GarageDoorMonitorRPi2020.dwg) details which pins do what.
 I also added a real-time clock module and an Uninterruptable Power Supply to keep it online and on time.
-The UPS is a home-brew job with a 12V gel cell battery that powers an automotive USB 12V to 5V converter.
+The UPS is a home-brew job with a 12V sealed battery that powers a DROK 12V to 5V buck converter.
 That converter powers the Pi.
 Works like a champ.

-I use a typical magnetic reed switch for the door, and I have a red LED that lights up when the door is open.
+I use a typical magnetic reed switch for the door.

-I re-used a square green pushbutton switch I salvaged off an old PC case for a ByPass button.
+I re-used a square green pushbutton switch I salvaged off an old PC case as my ByPass button.
 This button has a built-in LED which lights up when the ByPass is engaged.
 The ByPass function allows me to keep the garage door open while I'm working in there without getting notified every minute.